Under penalty of law this tag is not to be removed except by the consumer.

 , how would they know?)
 However, in the past, this phrasing wasn't there, making the worries slightly more legitimate.

-The reason there is such a warning tag is that the tag lists such information as the materials used in making the mattress (especially, that they are "new material only" — because of historical problems of things being stuffed with disease-ridden rags) and the country of origin.
+The reason there is such a warning tag is that the tag lists such information as the materials used in making the mattress and the country of origin.
+Especially, that they are "new material only" — because of historical problems of furniture being stuffed with disease-ridden rags.
+Nowadays, it's a question of whether or not the mattress contains any allergens.
 Thus, it is illegal for the seller

 of the mattress to remove the tag, in order to protect the consumer.
 The words "...except by the consumer"